Northern Way2025-04-21T10:06:15+02:00

 History of the Northern Way

-Like all the other Pilgrims’ Routes to Santiago, the Northern Way also experienced a significant decline from the 15th and 16th centuries onwards.
-The first great crisis was a consequence of the crisis of faith that was experienced throughout Europe, and the second was caused by the process of European secularization that began after the French Revolution and the loss of the housing infrastructure due to the disentailments of the 19th century.
+Like all the Caminos de Santiago, the Northern Way also experienced a significant decline from the 15th and 16th centuries onwards.
+The first major crisis resulted from the crisis of faith that affected all of Europe, and the second was caused by the process of European secularization initiated after the French Revolution, along with the loss of accommodation infrastructure due to the confiscations of the 19th century.

-During the last years of the 20th century, it began to recover from oblivion thanks to the signposting of the route and the construction of a wide network of hostels.
+During the last years of the 20th century, it began to emerge from oblivion thanks to the marking of the route and the construction of an extensive network of hostels.

 Frequently asked questions about the Northern Way